-These were the teachers of 2017
+These will be the teachers of 2021

 Initiated in the world of theatre, Ivan studied afrocuban dance and jazz in the National Association of Actors in Mexico, Musical Comedy in L’Escola Coco Comin and was awarded a scholarship in 2014 for the tap program in Jacob’s Pillow in the United States.
 He has participated in various television and film projects, such as the “Cheetah Girls 2”, “Noches sensacionales”, “Mira quien baila”, “La Maratón de TV3” and “TV Azteca”.
 He has been a professor in such tap festivals as “Tap On” in Barcelona, in Stockholm, Sweden where he was the two-time winner of the Cutting Contest) Warsaw, Lithuania, the Czech Republic and Berlin, among others.